alukach/alukach.github.io/resume/source/alukach.md

 ### Summary {#summary}

 Self-driven full-stack developer.
 Well-versed in open source Unix-based systems.
-Excellent communication skills, fan of team building and intra-team mentorship.
+Strong communication skills, fan of team building and intra-team mentorship.
 Affinity for debugging and tuning systems.
 Genuinely enthusiastic about learning, building, and shipping.

 ---